When most people think of options, they think of risk, dangerous leverage, speculation, or gambling.

 Truth No. 1: Buying and selling options is about the least risky and potentially most rewarding game on Wall Street.

-Options are, many say, the riskiest game in town.
-Certainly, they are by far the most challenging, flexible, and potentially profitable financial instruments available.
+Now, many investors believe options are the riskiest game in town… and certainly, they are by far the most challenging, flexible, and potentially profitable financial instruments available.

-But if you trade them prudently, if you apply sound principles of money management, trade only when the risk/reward ratio is highly in your favor, and execute your trades with diligence and patience… Then in all likelihood, you will be profitable over the long term.
+But if you trade them prudently, apply sound principles of money management, trade only when the risk/reward ratio is highly in your favor, and execute your trades with diligence and patience… Then, in all likelihood, you will be profitable over the long term.

-To succeed in trading options, you really need to limit your trading to opportunities that have at least a 3-to-1 payout.
+To succeed in trading options, you need to limit your trading to opportunities with at least a 3-to-1 payout.
 At minimum, you want to have the potential to pocket $3 in return for every dollar you risk.

-This forces you to think in terms of reward and risk, which is extremely important.
+This also forces you to think in terms of reward and risk, which is extremely important.

 Most failed options traders – even ones that may have had good trading systems – fail because they didn’t pay enough attention to risk.
-If you’re willing to lose 50% on a position, you’d better be expecting a gain of 150% or more – at least.
+If you’re willing to lose 50% on a position, you’d better expect a gain of 150% or more – at least.
 That’s a tall order.

-If you’re willing to lose it all (meaning have the potential for a negative 100% return on a position), then you’d better be expecting a 300–500% (or more) gain in that position.
+If you’re willing to lose it all (meaning have the potential for a negative 100% return on a position), you’d better be expecting a 300% to 500%-plus gain in that position.

 Options are a lot like poker – your hand is only a small portion of the battle.
 Betting appropriately for the entire game is really what’s important, which leads us to…